muxi166/LiteRefresh/README.md

     RefreshHeaderBehavior headerBehavior = new RefreshHeaderBehavior(context);
     params.setBehavior(headerBehavior);
 ```
+*In this way the configuration should be set with code too.
+Because we don't use a layout.*
 #### Implement interface `AttachedBehavior` for custom view
 If you implement a custom view and want to attach a behavior you can implement the
 `AttachedBehavior` interface.